 - (1) The Directors of every Company shall cause accounts to be prepared in relation to each financial year of the Company.
-Any reference to Company's accounts is a reference to accounts of the Company prepared in accordance with the requirements in this Article. - (2) The accounts shall: - (a) be prepared in accordance with accounting principles or standards prescribed in the Regulations or otherwise approved by the Registrar; - (b) show a true and fair view of the profit or loss of the Company for the period and of the state of the Company's affairs at the end of the period; and - (c) comply with any other requirements of this Law. - (3) A Company's accounts shall be approved by the Directors and signed on their behalf by at least one of them. - (4) Within six (6) months after the end of the financial year, the accounts for that year shall be: - (a) prepared and approved by the Directors;
+Any reference to Company's accounts is a reference to accounts of the Company prepared in accordance with the requirements in this Article. - (2) The accounts shall: - (a) be prepared in accordance with accounting principles or standards prescribed in the Regulations or otherwise approved by the Registrar; - (b) show a true and fair view of the profit or loss of the Company for the period and of the state of the Company's affairs at the end of the period; and - (c) comply with any other requirements of this Law. - (3) A Company's accounts shall be approved by the Directors and signed on their behalf by at least one (1) of them.

-- (b) examined and reported upon by an auditor; - (c) in respect of a Public Company, laid before a General Meeting, together with a copy of the auditor's report and Directors' report, for discussion and, if thought fit, approval by the Shareholders; and - (d) in respect of all Companies, sent, together with (if applicable) a copy of the auditor's report and/or Directors' report, to every Shareholder, excluding those Shareholders for whom the Company does not have a current postal address. - (5) A Company shall file with the Registrar within thirty (30) days after circulation to Shareholders in accordance with Article 128(4)(d), a copy of the accounts and the auditor's report and, in the case of a Public Company, a copy of the Directors' report prepared in accordance with Article 130. - (6) Unless otherwise provided in its Articles of Association, a Private Company is not required to comply with the requirements in Article 128(4)(b) and Article 128(5) if that Company, during the current year for which the accounts are being prepared and, if the Company has existed for more than one (1) financial year, the year immediately preceding that financial year, has: - (a) an annual turnover of not more than \$5,000,000; and - (b) an average of not more than twenty (20) Shareholders. - (7) Notwithstanding Article 128(6), the Shareholders representing not less than ten per cent (10%) of the nominal value of the share capital of a Company referred to in that Article may, by notice in writing given no earlier than the start of any financial year and no later than one (1) month before the end of such financial year, require the Company to obtain an audit of its accounts for that financial year. - (8) A Company which fails to comply with each of the requirements in this Article 128 is liable to a fine, as set out in Schedule 2.
+- (4) Within six (6) months after the end of the financial year, the accounts for that year shall be: - (a) prepared and approved by the Directors; - (b) examined and reported upon by an auditor; - (c) in respect of a Public Company, laid before a General Meeting, together with a copy of the auditor's report and Directors' report, for discussion and, if thought fit, approval by the Shareholders; and - (d) sent, together with a copy of the auditor's report and, in the case of a Public Company, a copy of the Directors' report prepared in accordance with Article 126, to every Shareholder, excluding those Shareholders for whom the Company does not have a current postal address. - (5) A Company shall file with the Registrar within thirty (30) days after circulation to Shareholders in accordance with Article 124(4)(d), a copy of the accounts, the auditor's report and, in the case of a Public Company, a copy of the Directors' report prepared in accordance with Article 126. - (6) Unless otherwise provided in its Articles of Association, a Private Company is not required to comply with the requirements in Article 124(4)(b), Article 124(4)(d) and Article 124(5) if that Company, during the current year for which the accounts are being prepared and, if the Company has existed for more than one (1) financial year, the year immediately preceding that financial year, has: - (a) an annual turnover of not more than \$5,000,000 calculated on a consolidated basis including all Subsidiaries; and - (b) not more than twenty (20) Shareholders for the whole of that year. - (7) Notwithstanding Article 124(6), the Shareholders representing not less than ten per cent (10%) of the nominal value of the share capital of a Company referred to in that Article may, by notice in writing given no earlier than the start of any financial year and no later than one (1) month before the end of such financial year, require the Company to obtain an audit of its accounts for that financial year. - (8) A Company which fails to comply with each of the requirements in this Article 124 is liable to a fine, as set out in Schedule 2.

-129. Provision of copy of accounts to a Shareholder
+125. Provision of copy of accounts to a Shareholder